HallaSurvivor/Blog/_posts/2022-05-16-locale-basics.md

     Johnstone's _Stone Spaces_, section II.1.7

 [^15]:
     This is yet another analogy to topos theory.
-Indeed,
+See [here][17] for more

 [^16]:
     Though it _does_ make the construction go slightly more smoothly.